sonicFanTech/Noxen-File-explorer/README.md

 ## IMPORTANT: program not working after install

-Noxen File Explorer is designed to run as a nin-admin program, However, the Run this program as Admin MUST be checked for the program to run, idk why, but, I'll fix it in an update
+Noxen File Explorer is designed to run as a non-admin program, However, the Run this program as Admin MUST be checked for the program to run, idk why, but, I'll fix it in an update

 ## Data / Settings location